 Spills could occur from mop buckets being accidentally overturned or items such as drinks falling from their displays and breaking.
 The floors could also be wet on rainy days when people are tracking water and mud in on their shoes.

 The controller of the premises has a responsibility to take steps to prevent injuries and address hazards.
-For more information about other kinds of accidents that you experienced in a supermarket and how to claim compensation for them, get in touch with our advisors.
+For more information about other kinds of supermarket accident that you could suffer injury from and how to claim compensation for it, get in touch with our advisors.

 If you have slipped and fallen while out in a public place and it was caused by the party in control of the premises, land or property, then you may be entitled to make a compensation claim.